shirish93/shirish93.github.io/_drafts/2024-01-14-fun-communication-techniques.md

 ## Introduction
 We've all been there: sitting through a seemingly endless string of presentations, PowerPoint slides blurring past our eyes, complex diagrams inducing glazed-over expressions.
 While these traditional methods are deeply ingrained in technical communication, a nagging question arises: are they truly effective in conveying information and sparking engagement?

 My own experience at a recent team meeting served as a stark reminder of their limitations.
 Amidst a sea of text-heavy presentations and diagrams, one team stood out.
-They didn't tell us about their interesting idea; they showed us, weaving it into the fabric of a captivating one-act play.
+They didn't tell us about their interesting idea; they showed us, collecting it into the fabric of a captivating one-act play.
 Suddenly, I was hooked, actively engaged, and eager to understand their message.
 This sparked a deeper exploration of alternative communication modalities, leading me to a fundamental truth: our human minds crave more than just words and diagrams.

 Within our company, presentations and diagrams reign supreme.
 PowerPoint dominates our arsenal, while Canva and technical diagrams paint a familiar, yet often unexciting landscape.
 We grapple with information overload, text-heavy slides that lull attention to sleep, and complex diagrams that leave audiences deciphering a maze of lines and shapes.
 While these methods serve a purpose, their limitations are undeniable.
 Attention spans dwindle, engagement dips, and the nuances of complex ideas can easily get lost in translation.